kappaborg/ST/ASSIGN/Task2_Library_System_Testing.md

 #### TC5.1: Attempt to Borrow Same Book Twice
 **Scenario:** TS5
 **Preconditions/Test Data:**
-- User "john_doe" is logged in
+- User "user1" is logged in
-- User "john_doe" has already borrowed "Pride and Prejudice"
+- User "user1" has already borrowed "Pride and Prejudice"
 - Book "Pride and Prejudice" appears in user's borrowed list

 **Test Steps:**
-1. Log in as user "john_doe"
+1. Log in as user "user1"
 2. Search for "Pride and Prejudice"
 3. Click "Borrow" button for "Pride and Prejudice"